 Some folks have had issues with hair dryness, especially with the ends of their hair.
 The ends of your hair should not be oily so when you use the baking soda, focus on the scalp.
 If I scrubbed the baking soda on my ends, I did notice they got a little drier than normal.
 If I feel like my hair is getting a little dry, I like to apply a dab coconut oil (I use Tropical Traditions) to the ends before bedtime and wash it out the next morning.
 Note: if you overdo it on the coconut oil and put too much on your hair, it will be really hard to get out using this method.

 As far as I can tell, yes.
 I’ve used this method on my hair when I used henna and once when I used an at-home coloring kit and and never had any issues with this.
 Several readers have also experienced great results with chemical color-treated hair.

 Some readers have had great results with this method, while others haven’t.
 I can’t tell you if this method will work great for your hair type, but if it doesn’t work for you, then that’s ok too!
 There are definitely natural brands of shampoo/conditioner out there without the harsh ingredients.
-A couple to check out are OGX Coconut Milk Shampoo or Avalon Organics Brand.
+Check out EWG’s Skin Deep database to find a brand that works for you.